 Brigham and Women’s Hospital (BWH) is a leader in tertiary care and is a Level I Trauma and Burn Center.
 As attending physicians, fellows supervise residents in the BWH emergency department.
 The 54 bed ED serves 60,000 patients per year.
 The Harvard Affiliated Emergency Medicine Residency is a PGY 1-4 program with 60 residents, many of whom have a strong interest in international health.
 The Brigham houses a large Physician Assistant (PA) program in the ED and fellows will supervise them during some ED shifts.
 Fellows will also supervise and teach Harvard Medical Students in the ED.
 Finally, fellows are given the option to work a portion of their shifts at the Brigham and Women’s Faulkner Hospital in Jamaica Plain which provides the opportunity to work in a sole provider community setting.

 Fellows receive clinical and academic appointments at Brigham and Women’s Hospital and Harvard Medical School.
 Fellows are expected to participate in academic activities and are encouraged to attend Emergency Department faculty meetings as their schedules allow.
 There are numerous opportunities for teaching residents, PAs, medical students, and paramedic students that the fellow can pursue.
 Fellows provide clinical coverage equal to 0.6 FTE each year and typically work eight or nine nine-hour shifts per month when they are not traveling overseas.
-Fellows receive a competitive salary benchmarked with the Partners Healthcare PGY-5 ($78,500) and PGY-6 ($82,000) pay scales for first and second year fellows, respectively.
+Fellows receive a competitive salary, currently at $87,300 for first year and $89,046 for second year.
 A generous package of faculty benefits, CME funds ($3,000), and hospital parking is provided.
 Access to the Harvard library system is provided as part of the fellows’ academic appointment.

 Full tuition and fees related to the Harvard School of Public Health MPH degree program, including the cost of required textbooks (up to $1,000), are covered by the fellowship.
 Costs of attending the ICRC’s H.E.L.P. course, the Humanitarian Response Intensive Course, and the International Emergency Department Leadership Institute’s Essentials Course are also fully paid.
 Fellowship-related travel costs are paid, including airfare, room and board, global malpractice insurance coverage, and international medical and evacuation insurance.
 Two weeks of vacation and two weeks for educational pursuits are allowed per year.